jucardwell/jucardwell.github.io/_publications/paper-title-number-4.md

 [Download paper here](http://jucardwell.github.io/files/human.pdf)

-Recommended citation: Cardwell, J., 2022.
+Recommended citation: Cardwell, J. (2022).
 Examining the shifting role of the human in disaster studies.
-Journal of the Bulgarian Geographical Society, 46, pp.51-55.
+Journal of the Bulgarian Geographical Society, 46, 51-55.